Facebook Groups Webhook Integration

 What does the Groups Watcher Pro webhook send?

-Each alert is an HTTP POST to your URL with the same fields described on this page: a short summary line plus a block of post details (group name, body text, links, who posted, media links, and timestamps).
-If you turn on receive all posts on a custom webhook, you may get a batched bundle with several posts at once.
-See the payload sections and examples below.
+Each alert is an HTTP POST to your URL with a short summary line plus post details (group name, body text, links, who posted, media links, and timestamps).
+When keywords are disabled on a custom webhook, alerts can be sent in a batched payload with multiple posts in one request.
+See the payload section and examples below.

 How do I test my webhook URL?